Yvonne022/CinemaBookingSystem_Group9/README.md

 BookingViewSet: Handles CRUD operations for the Booking model.

+ReviewViewSet: Handles CRUD operations for the Review model.

 Roles:

 MovieViewSet: Provides methods to list, create, retrieve, update, and delete movie records.